 But, the fact that these skills are so broad makes them surprisingly challenging to tout and talk about during your job search.
 Use this as your guide and your transferable skills won't be resume fluff—in fact, they could be what sets you apart.

 Ready to craft a resume that helps you stand out from the competition?
-Get started with Teal's free Resume Builder.
+Get started with Teal's free AI Resume Builder.